union-imgcross icon

 FAQs for EOR in Romania

-What is the employer of record in Romania?
+1) What is an employer of record in Romania?

 An Employer of Record (EOR) in Romania is a legal entity that hires and pays staff on behalf of another company.
 It handles legal compliance, payroll, taxes, and other HR responsibilities, enabling companies to employ staff in Romania without establishing a local entity.
 This service is vital for businesses looking to expand into the Romanian market quickly and compliantly.